Dr Aleksandra Vuckovic

-- Miss Keri Anderson 'Electroencephalograph Predictors of Central Neuropathic Pain in Spinal Cord Injury' International Spinal Research Trust, Nathalie Rose Bar PhD scholarship
+- Miss Keri Anderson Natalie Rose Bar PhD scholarship 'Electroencephalograph Predictors of Central Neuropathic Pain in Spinal Cord Injury' International Spinal Research Trust, (co-supervisor Dr Sebastien Stein, School of Computing)

-- Miss Ioana Susnoschi-Luca, ' Neurofeedback treatment of spasticity in spinal cord injuried patients'
+- Miss Ioana Susnoschi-Luca, ' Neurofeedback treatment of spasticity in spinal cord injuried patients', EPSRC Scholarhip

 - Mr Ciaran Mcgeady, EPSRC Scholarship, 'Bimanual BCI-FES for orthosis and for rehabilitation'

 - Miss Radha Kumar, Commonwealth Scholarhip 'Development and clinical testing of BCI-FES orthosis for SCI patients'